25 GMAT Test-Day Tips

 1. Prioritize Well-Being in the Days Leading Up to Your GMAT

-5. Eat a Healthy Breakfast on the Morning of Test Day
+5. Eat a Healthy Breakfast on Test Day

 6. Jam to Something That Will Pump You Up Before Your GMAT